Catechism of the Catholic Church: Paragraph 2267 (capital punishment)

 The 2018 change to the Catechism reads:

 Reception

 In 1992, cardinal Joseph Ratzinger (later Pope Benedict XVI) stated:

 Ulf Ekman, former Charismatic pastor and the founder of Livets Ord, says that the Catechism is "the best book he has ever read".

 Derived works

 The Compendium of the Catechism of the Catholic Church was published in 2005, and the first edition in English in 2006.
-It is a more concise and dialogic version of the Catechism.
-The text of the Compendium is available in fourteen languages on the Vatican website, which also gives the text of the Catechism itself in eleven languages.
+It is a more concise, dialogic and illustrated version of the Catechism.
+The text of the Compendium is available in fourteen languages on the Vatican website, which also gives the text of the Catechism itself in ten languages.Youcat is a 2011 publication aimed at helping youth understand the Catechism.

-Youcat is a 2011 publication aimed at helping youth understand the Catechism.
+Cardinal Francis Arinze commented in 2023 on the need for pamphlets and booklets to communicate the contents of specific aspects of the Catechism and the Compendium of the Social Doctrine of the Church, because of their size.